wusai2333/trib/doc/lab2.md

 `BinStorage.Bin()` function -- the only function in the `trib.BinStorage` interface.
 Initially, all bins are empty.

-On the other hand, physically, a bin storage is built on top of a finite set of key-value storge back-ends (which we built in the last lab), where a bin (a virtual KV store) will be mapped to one of the key-value back-ends (physical KV stores).
-As a result, multiple bins might share a same back-end by splitting the key space with prefixes (or suffixes) that encode the bin names.
+On the other hand, physically, a bin storage is built on top of a finite set of key-value storage back-ends (which we built in the last lab), where a bin (a virtual KV store) will be mapped to one of the key-value back-ends (physical KV stores).
+As a result, multiple bins might share a same back-end by splitting its key space with prefixes (or suffixes) that encode the bin names.
 As shown in the figure below, an example bin storage hashes 6 bins into 3 back-ends, storing each bin with different prefixes inside.
 When a caller calls `Get("some-key")` on the bin `"alice"` for example, the bin storage client will translate that call into a `Get("alice::some-key")` RPC call on back-end 0.

 ![Bin Storage](./bins.png)

-In addition to key-value stores in bins, a bin storage also coarsely synchronizes the logical clock accross *all* the bins, so that the clocks won't be offset too much over time.
-Since the back-ends are "dumb" and do not talk to each other, this clock synchronization is done by a keeper process that runs in the back-ground.
-Note that the clocks are NOT tightly synchronized in real-time, but only coarsely synchronized.
-In particular, bin storage guarantees that if two `Clock()` class are issued with a time interval larger than 3 seconds, even if they are called in different bins, the later `Clock()` call will always return a value no smaller than the earlier `Clock()` call does.
-Note that a bin storage with one single back-end will by definition automatically satisfy this requirement, but when there are multiple back-ends, the keeper must do some maintenance from time to time.
+In addition to key-value stores in bins, a bin storage also coarsely synchronizes the logical clock across *all* the bins, so that the clocks won't be offset too much over time.
+Since the back-ends are "dumb" and they do not talk to each other, this clock synchronization is done by a background keeper process.
+Note that the clocks are NOT real-time synchronized (which would be too expensive for a distributed system), but only coarsely synchronized.
+In particular it means that if a `Clock()` is issued at least 3 seconds after another `Clock()` call, no matter which bins they are issued in, bin storage always guarantees that the later one always returns a clock value no smaller than the earlier one's.
+Note that by definition, a bin storage with one single back-end will automatically satisfy this requirement, but when there are multiple back-ends, the keeper must do some maintenance from time to time.

-As said, in Lab1, we already implemented the back-ends (key-value server) and the APIs that call these back-ends, so we will simply reuse them with no changes (assuming that you implemented them correctly).
-Both the bin storage client and the keeper will query and maintain the data stored on the back-ends, cooperatively present a coherent bin storage interface to upper layer applications.
+As said, in Lab1, we already implemented the back-ends, the APIs for both the server and the client, so we will just reuse them without changes (assuming that you implemented them correctly).
+Both the bin storage client and the keeper will communicate with the "dumb" back-ends via the RPC calls we implemented, and cooperatively they present a coherent bin storage interface to upper layer applications.

 ## Tribble

 Before we look into how the Tribbler service works, let's first define what a tribble is.

 A Tribble is a structure type that has 4 fields: